marhusar/pet-store/readme.md

 6. How is domain layer structured?

-- Every request has to go through transport layer (Presenter) to domain layer (Saver/Provider - those are facade pattern implementations) to repository layer (xml or InMemory - configuration)
+- Every request has to go through transport layer (Presenter) through domain layer (Saver/Provider - those are facade pattern implementations) to repository layer (xml or InMemory - configuration)
-- To maintain integrity of domain layer (to avoid bugs caused by loose contracts), data are passed through domain layer with value objects.
-In this case PetRequest servers this purpose.
+- To maintain integrity of domain layer (to avoid bugs caused by loose contracts), data are passed through domain layer with value object.
+In this case PetRequest serves this purpose.
-- This value object creates strict contract, therefore there is no more bugs in domain layer caused by loose contracts
+- This value object creates strict contract, therefore there are no bugs in domain layer caused by loose contracts
 - There is 1 disadvantage to this approach - when we want to pass another data, value object needs to be modified
 - PetRequest object is created by denormalization after validation of data.